tashi-boy/Vongle/README.md

 Hello there!
-Now the websites that i am making is not responsive.
-It will be better if you visit this website in computer or laptop.
-It will be look better in Computer..
+Now the websites that I am making are not responsive.
+Please visit this website on a computer or laptop.
+It will look better on the Computer..